Liscxj/Sherwin-Williams-Recommender-/README.md

   * Conclusion

 ## Introduction 💬
-This project focuses on building a paint recommendation system that helps customers select appropriate Sherwin-Williams paint products using structured product data, feature engineering, and clustering techniques to better organize and differentiate similar products.
-By combining multiple datasets and applying user-driven filters, the system identifies the most relevant options.
-The final Flask web application delivers tailored paint recommendations with key attributes, simplifying the selection process.
+As a homeowner, selecting the appropriate paint based on project needs and qualifying characteristics can be a daunting task when faced with a multitude of options.
+This Sherwin-Williams Recommender System aims to simplify the selection process by delivering a final Flask web application that provides tailored paint recommendations while highlighting key paint attributes to efficiently present information and reduce noise.
+This project accomplishes this by using structured product data, feature engineering, and clustering techniques to better organize and differentiate similar products.
+By combining multiple datasets and applying user-driven filters, the system identifies the most relevant options for consumers.

 ## Advanced Topics 💡
 - **Feature Engineering (0.5 points):** Created structured features from PDS and Paint Grades Guide data (durability, coverage, appearance).
 Built a composite score (QSum) for ranking, cleaned numeric fields (VOC, dry time, coverage), and encoded categorical variables (type, price tier) for clustering.